 N.B.
 If parts of the degree thesis is classified as confidential, the student can choose to submit his/her Degree Thesis or Master's Thesis in one of the following ways:

 - The student saves an electronic copy of the approved thesis in http://theseus.fi/ (classified part not included) and submits an unbound archive copy of the thesis (classified part included) and two copies of the evaluation (written by the supervisor and examiner) when applying for the degree certificate.
-In addition, the student sends a pdf-file of the approved thesis to the address: biblioteket[a]arcada.fi.
+In addition, the student sends a pdf-file of the approved thesis to the address: biblioteket[a]arcada.fi and informs the library that the thesis is classified as confidential.
 This pdf-file also has to include the classified part.

-- The student sends a pdf-file of the approved thesis to the address: biblioteket[a]arcada.fi (classified part included).
-The student also submits one bound copy of the thesis (classified part included) and one unbound archive copy (classified part included) to Student Affairs when applying for the degree certificate.
-The bounded and the unbounded copy of the thesis need to include the evaluation (written by the supervisor and examiner).
+- The student sends a pdf-file of the approved thesis to the address: biblioteket[a]arcada.fi (classified part included) and informs the library that the thesis is classified as confidential.
+The student also submits one bound copy of the thesis (classified part excluded) and one unbound archive copy (classified part included) to Student Affairs when applying for the degree certificate.
+The unbounded copy of the thesis need to include the evaluation (written by the supervisor and examiner).

 Instructions for how to save your degree thesis in the electronic library Theseus